-Students who have received an IP grade must contact the course director to ensure that the necessary coursework is completed so the IP grade can be converted to a letter or Pass/Fail grade.
-If the IP grade is converted to an F grade in a letter-graded course or to a Failing grade in a Pass/Fail course, the student is reviewed by the SPC and informed they are placed on academic probation as described in Section IV.
-2. Academic Probation for F Grades and are responsible for remediation of the F grade as described in Section V.1.
+Students who have received an IP grade must contact the course director to ensure that the necessary coursework is completed so the IP grade can be converted to a letter or Satisfactory/Unsatisfactory grade.
+If the IP grade is converted to an F grade in a letter-graded course or to a U grade in a Satisfactory/Unsatisfactory course, the student is reviewed by the SPC and informed they are placed on academic probation as described in Section IV.
+2. Academic Probation for F and/or U Grades and are responsible for remediation of the F or U grade as described in Section V.1.
 Remedial Work for F Grades.